 - Across the country, job losses have slowed dramatically since President Obama took office, nearly coming to a halt.
-Congress and the Administration worked swiftly to pass the American Recovery and Reinvestment Act, which has boosted employment by an estimated 2 million jobs since it was enacted. - The President's Council of Economic Advisers estimates that investments made through the Recovery Act have boosted employment in Arkansas by 17,000 jobs through the 4th quarter of 2009. - In Arkansas, employees in information services, manufacturing, and construction faced the largest job losses (as a percent of employment within an industry) over the recession. - While job losses nationwide have dissipated, the weakness in the labor market has been compounded by lackluster job creation in the private sector during the previous administration's eight-year tenure. - As the economy recovers from the Great Recession, service-providing industries are projected to add the most jobs between 2008 and 2018, with the largest gains in professional and business services, education, health care and social assistance, and State and local government.
+Congress and the Administration worked swiftly to pass the American Recovery and Reinvestment Act, which has boosted employment by an estimated 2.8 million jobs since it was enacted. - The President's Council of Economic Advisers estimates that investments made through the Recovery Act have boosted employment in Arkansas by 24,000 jobs through the 1st quarter of 2010. - In Arkansas, employees in manufacturing, information services, and transportation and utilities faced the largest job losses (as a percent of employment within an industry) over the recession. - While job losses nationwide have dissipated, the weakness in the labor market has been compounded by lackluster job creation in the private sector during the previous administration's eight-year tenure. - As the economy recovers from the Great Recession, service-providing industries are projected to add the most jobs between 2008 and 2018, with the largest gains in professional and business services, education, health care and social assistance, and State and local government.
 Within the goods-producing sector of the economy, only the construction industry is projected to add jobs above its 2008 level.